-Applications are now closed for the Class of 2019; applications for MIT's Class of 2020 sophomores will open mid-summer 2017.
-Our application takes just a few minutes.
-It includes a few demographic and reflective questions, and requires you to upload a résumé and photo.
+Applications for MIT's Class of 2020 sophomores have now closed, but we do have a waitlist, and here's the link.
+Applying to UPOP takes just a few minutes.
+Our application includes a few demographic and reflective questions, and requires you to upload a résumé and photo.
 Don’t worry about having a perfect résumé—we will help with that!
-The UPOP application deadline is in late September each year.
-Each year, almost half the sophomore class applies.
+The UPOP application deadline is approximately the end of September.
+Each year, almost half of MIT's sophomore class applies.
 Your chances of being accepted into the program are improved by a thoughtful application completed early!
 Return to top

 How much time does it take?

 UPOP is a yearlong program that starts in the fall of your sophomore year and ends in the fall of your junior year.
 UPOP requires only a few hours TOTAL each semester.
 There are dozens of opportunities to participate in activities throughout the year with flexible hours for those who are involved in athletics and student groups.
 You choose what works best for your schedule and your interests.
 The one firm requirement is that you must attend a Team Training Workshop, a one-week course during January’s IAP taught by MIT faculty and coached by MIT alums.
 The course trains you in the skills essential to success in the workplace—focusing on the themes of communication, problem-solving, and team development.
 The week runs M-F, 9 am–5 pm, and we offer it twice each IAP.
 Return to top